mirkobrombin/DaBaDee/README.md

     }
 }
 ```

+If the destination folder does not exist, it will be created, if it is not defined
+(empty string), no files will be copied, and only the original files will be
+deduplicated.

 Please note that DaBaDee is not atomic, so if the process is interrupted, the
 storage may be left in an inconsistent state.
 It is recommended to use a